A Way Forward

 - LST's Impact Since 2009

 Together with the Iowa State Bar Association Young Lawyers Division and others concerned about the future of legal education, Law School Transparency is leading the Blue Sky Initiative.
-Our financial partners include the Iowa State Bar Association, the Iowa State Bar Assication Young Lawyers Division, the Nebraska State Bar Association Young Lawyers Section, JD Advising, the ABA Young Lawyers Division, and individuals.
+Our financial partners include the Iowa State Bar Association, the Iowa State Bar Assication Young Lawyers Division, the Stanford Center on the Legal Profession, the Nebraska State Bar Association Young Lawyers Section, JD Advising, the ABA Young Lawyers Division, and individuals.

 Track our Work

 Reports sometimes just sit on shelves.
 Blueprints signal something ambitious and yet-to-be accomplished.
 The Blue Sky Initiative is a collection of projects that fit into a bigger picture.
 This report will outline that bigger picture and highlight how we will go about bringing about significant change in legal education.
 Writing partners include Iowa State Bar Association Young Lawyers Division, the Florida Bar Association Young Lawyers Division, and the Center for Computer-Assisted Legal Instruction (CALI).

 Goal: Increase the percentage of law schools that publish their annual NALP Report to 75%.